-If an ETF that seeks daily investment results that endeavour to correspond to three times (300%) the daily performance of its Underlying Index is successful in meeting its investment objective, its net asset value should, before fees, expenses, distributions, brokerage commissions and other transaction costs, gain approximately three times as much on a given day, on a percentage basis, as any increase in its Underlying Index (when the Underlying Index rises on that day).
-Conversely, such ETF's net asset value should, before fees, expenses, distributions, brokerage commissions and other transaction costs, lose approximately three times as much on a given day, on a percentage basis, as any decrease in its Underlying Index (when the Underlying Index declines on that day).
+If a Double ETF that seeks daily investment results that endeavour to correspond to two times (200%) (or up to two times (200%) in the case of HOU and HNU) the daily performance of its Underlying Index is successful in meeting its investment objective, its net asset value should gain approximately twice as much (or gain up to twice as much in the case of HOU and HNU) on a given day, on a percentage basis, as any increase in its Underlying Index (when the Underlying Index rises on that day).
+Conversely, such Double ETF's net asset value should lose approximately twice as much (or lose up to twice as much in the case of HOU and HNU) on a given day, on a percentage basis, as any decrease in its Underlying Index (when the Underlying Index declines on that day).

-If an ETF that seeks daily investment results that endeavour to correspond to three times (300%) the inverse (opposite) of the daily performance of its Underlying Index is successful in meeting its investment objective, its net asset value should, before fees, expenses, distributions, brokerage commissions and other transaction costs, gain approximately three times as much on a given day, on a percentage basis, as any decrease in its Underlying Index (when the Underlying Index declines on that day).
-Conversely, such ETF's net asset value should, before fees, expenses, distributions, brokerage commissions and other transaction costs, lose approximately three times as much on a given day, on a percentage basis, as any increase in its Underlying Index (when its Underlying Index rises on that day).
+If a Double ETF that seeks daily investment results that endeavour to correspond to two times (200%) the inverse (opposite) (or up to two times (200%) the inverse (opposite) in the case of HOD and HND) of the daily performance of its Underlying Index is successful in meeting its investment objective, its net asset value should gain approximately twice as much (or gain up to twice as much in the case of HOD and HND) on a given day, on a percentage basis, as any decrease in its Underlying Index (when the Underlying Index declines on that day).
+Conversely, such Double ETF's net asset value should lose approximately twice as much (or lose up to twice as much in the case of HOD and HND) on a given day, on a percentage basis, as any increase in its Underlying Index (when its Underlying Index rises on that day).